jerenuora/ot_harjoitustyo/dokumentaatio/Manual.md

 - You can exit by pressing ESC-key, or just by closing the game-window.
 -
 # When the game ends
-- If a high score is achieved, enter your initials (3 letters) and press enter.
+- If a high score is achieved, enter your initials (3 letters) and press Enter.
-- If a high score is not achieved, just press enter to play again.
+- If a high score is not achieved, just press Enter to play again.
 # Rules

 - The tetromino (the gamepiece) moves down, left, or right, until it meets the bottom, or an already fallen tetromino on the bottom.